miroslavpejic85/mirotalksfu/README.md

 ## Notes

 -   Run the project on a `Linux or Mac` system as the `mediasoup` installation could have issues on `Windows`.
-If you have a Windows system, consider to installing [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to be able to run it.

 ## Credits